evshiron/node-async-flow/README.md

 Peoples have been attempting to solve this situation for a long time:

-The `async` provides handy utility functions to chain things together, along with a central error handing mechanism.
+`async` provides handy utility functions to chain things together, along with a central error handing mechanism.
 It saves some nested callbacks but doesn't solve the problem.

 There are also many Promise implementations, like `q` and `bluebird`.
 I personally dislike Promises because it's a standard which makes things harder: everything is in chainable callbacks and now we have a nice constructor and resolve and reject and then and catch, wow!

-The `co` is the widely used generator-based solution for the callback hells.
+`co` is the widely used Generator-based solution for the callback hells.
 It's similar to the async/await standard and use Promises.
 To be used with `co`, everything should be Promises or "thunkified", which is another story.

-Here comes the `node-async-flow`.
+Here comes `node-async-flow`.

 ## Features